We’re the leading industry association created to support individuals and organizations by promoting the use of independent social compliance audits.

 What is the membership term?

-Membership is PER calendar year (Jan.-Dec.), regardless of what time during the year you join.
+Membership is PER calendar year (January to December), regardless of what time during the year you join.
 Invoices are raised in January each year.

 My Membership status is listed as “Lapsed” – who do I contact?